planttheidea/moize/README.md

 const memoized = moize.maxAge(MAX_AGE)(fn);
 ```

-**TIP**: A common usage of this is in tandom with `isPromise` for AJAX calls, and in that scenario the expected behavior is usually to have the `maxAge` countdown begin upon resolution of the promise.
+**TIP**: A common usage of this is in tandem with `isPromise` for AJAX calls, and in that scenario the expected behavior is usually to have the `maxAge` countdown begin upon resolution of the promise.
 If this is your intended use case, you should also apply the `updateExpire` option.

 ## maxArgs